Learning2Control/poliautolab/README.md

 Localization for our watchtower.

-The node localization/watcher.py publishes a msg of type DuckPose on /watchtower00/localization".
+The node localization/watcher.py send a multicast UDP msg of type DuckPose in the group "my_position".
-The sertvice getmap_server provides the description of the map.
+The node getmap_server provides the description of the map, again as a mUDP of group "my_map".

 To use install the duckietown shell DTS and run the following command:
 ```